 A Step-by-Step Guide to Getting your Security Licence

-Getting a security officer license in Singapore involves several steps, but it is not complicated at all!
+Getting a security officer license in Singapore involves only 3 steps.

 Step 1: Apply for Private Security Licence

-The first step of getting the security officer license is to get the security clearance by the Police Licensing and Regulatory Department (PLRD) of the Singapore Police Force.
+The first step is to get the security clearance by the Police Licensing and Regulatory Department (PLRD) of the Singapore Police Force.
 To do so, you would need your Singpass account.
 For details on eligibility, refer to PLRD’s website.

 Note: Malaysians who are keen to become security officers will need a valid Singapore work permit and a Certificate of Non-Criminal Conviction (CNCC), also known as Certificate of Good Conduct to apply for the licence.